Cosine256/spelunky-2-tas-wizard/README.md

 TAS Wizard is a mod for creating tool-assisted speedruns of Spelunky 2.

-TAS Wizard is meant to be used in combination with [Overlunky](https://github.com/spelunky-fyi/overlunky).
-You will need a reasonable understanding of how to install and use Overlunky.
+TAS Wizard is meant to be used in combination with [Overlunky](https://github.com/spelunky-fyi/overlunky#readme).
 Many of the tools needed to create a good TAS are part of Overlunky itself, such as frame advancing and camera hacks.
 TAS Wizard provides the ability to record and play back TASes, and offers supplementary features that are not already available in Overlunky.

 This is **not** a simple mod to use.
 It is a complicated tool with a lot of features.
-Unfortunately, this readme is still a work-in-progress.
+This readme is still a work-in-progress.
 It covers several concepts about TAS Wizard, but does not yet have a comprehensive tutorial about how to use it.

 ## What is a TAS?